NorthernMagic/Ptera-Web-Guides/Console Quickstart Guide.md

 ⚠️ If you get an error saying you aren't on the whitelist, DM a moderator and they will get things sorted out.
 Try to rejoin after that.

-### ✅ You have everything needed to join our server.
-We highly recommend installing some mods to improve Minecraft's performance.
-You can end here, but follow sections 4+ to install mods if you'd like.
+### ✅ You have everything needed to join our server on Nintendo Switch!

 ## PLAYSTATION SETUP